structr/meetdown/README.md

 - Create groups
 - Within a group, create events
 - Join and leave groups
+- Public/private groups

 ### Events

 - Display event details
 - Map of event location
-- Subscribe to/unsubscribe from events
+- Subscribe to/unsubscribe from events (subscription means "I like to follow the event's news stream")
+- Register to/unregister from events (registration means "I plan to attend")
+- Public/private events

 ### Social Network